smacke/pyccolo/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/pyccolo.svg)](https://pypi.org/project/pyccolo)
 [![PyPI Version](https://img.shields.io/pypi/v/pyccolo.svg)](https://pypi.org/project/pyccolo)

-Pyccolo is a library for embedding source-level instrumentation in Python (as opposed to bytecode-level).
+Pyccolo is a library for declarative instrumentation in Python; i.e., it lets you specify the *what* of the instrumentation you wish to perform, and takes care of the *how* for you.
 It aims to be *ergonomic*, *composable*, and *portable*, by providing an intuitive interface, making it easy to layer multiple levels of instrumentation, and allowing the same code to work across multiple versions of Python (3.6 to 3.10), with few exceptions.
+Portability across versions is accomplished by embedding instrumentation at the level of source code (as opposed to bytecode-level instrumentation).

 Pyccolo can be used (and has been used) to implement various kinds of dynamic analysis tools and other instrumentation: